 - Cost reduction.
 The cost of production is constant and its ease of repeatability allows for greater automation of production.
 In addition, as it is a faster process, it is possible to print only what you need at the moment.

 - Versatility and customization.
 The same 3D printer can create a multitude of complex shapes, whereas in traditional manufacturing we would need different machines and tools.

 - Sustainability.
 With 3D printing only the necessary material is used, so less waste is generated.

 Like all technologies, 3D printing also has disadvantages.
 On the one hand, it can facilitate the replication of copyrighted objects.
 On the other hand, although their cost has gone down in recent years, 3D printers remain expensive.

 Uses of 3D printing in metal

 In many cases, 3D printing is intended only for specific parts of the production chain, such as prototyping or making replacement parts.
 However, it is becoming increasingly widespread in other industries too, such as jewelry-making, where time is saved not only in producing pieces, but also in engraving.
 Engineering, architecture, and the automotive, aerospace and medical industries are other sectors that are benefiting from the advantages of 3D metal printing.

-At Ulma Advanced Forged Solutions we can help you with your 3D project.
+At ULMA Forged Solutions we can help you with your 3D project.
 Tell us your idea and how we can help you.